GODJESUSSAVIOR/-PRAYS-GOD-JESUS-SAVIOR-BLESS-PROTECT-INDONESIA-SAFE-PEACE-FOREVER-AMEN-HALELUYA-/README.md

 ( github readme can only upload videos less than 10 mb to issues )

-( github need to make more easier for ordinally people to use github )
+( github need to make more easier for ordinally people to use github who not know programming )

 ( if github can make more easier for ordinally people to use github then all people will use github )